Media Strategist

 What it does

-Flighting Strategy — 1-3 campaign phases, each with budget % and daily spend range.
-No week-by-week tactical calendars; those belong to Media Plan.
+Flighting splits the campaign into one to three phases with per-phase budget and daily spend ranges.
+No week-by-week calendar; that belongs to Media Plan.

 Where to find it